-Not like celebs you and I know, who star in big movies or viral music vids.
-You wouldn’t be able to pick Benito out of a line up.
-Instead, he is the man behind Cohiba, Habana, Cubana.
+He is the man behind Cohiba, Habana, Cubana.
 All names of the finest, prestigious Cuban cigars you can find.
-They also happen to be some of the most sought-after exports in the world.
+They happen to be the most sought-after exports in the world.
 Cuba has the second largest area of tobacco plantations worldwide and Benito is tasked with keeping this globally-praised tradition well intact.

-We took a day trip to his tobacco plantation in Viñales, just two hours from the city of Havana.
-About 80% of Cuban tobacco comes from Viñales (like Havana, it is also a UNESCO World Heritage Site) – each seed is hand-planted, harvested then sent off to the cigar factories where each cigar is hand-rolled.
+We took a day trip to visit Benito’s tobacco plantation in Viñales, just two hours from the city of Havana.
+About 80% of Cuban tobacco comes from Viñales, a UNESCO World Heritage Site.
+Each seed is hand-planted, harvested then sent off to the cigar factories where each cigar is hand-rolled.
 Benito and his family have been tilling tobacco fields in Viñales for five generations.
 He was so warm and welcoming to us, inviting us into his home, even sharing his “white coffee” with us – he almost gave me a live chicken to take home.
 How I could get it across the border I had no clue but we loved his quirky personality.

 Benito showed us how to roll, and then smoke, a Cuban cigar in his own personal tobacco hut.
 It’s hard to believe this man is in charge of making the most premium smokes in the entire world.